wanhuz/kome/README.md

 Todo
 -----
+1. Shift subtitle to destination video only
-1. Add option to disable styling
+2. Add option to disable styling
-2. Add option to clean subtitle only
+3. Add option to clean subtitle only

 Credits
 -------